atiqsayyed/nd013-c2-fusion-starter/writeup.md

 Sensor fusion systems can face various real-world problems, such as: For example:

 - Multiple traces and measurements for accurate correlation.
 Gating thresholds should be set appropriately to avoid unnecessary false correlations.
-- Insufficient measurement noise composition to provide accurate project results.
+- measurement noise composition is not sufficient to provide accurate/precise project results.
 In practice, rather than specifying a standardized noise variance for the sensor, it would be best if each measurement had its own noise variance.
 The variance of the individual noises gives better variance than the combined variance of the sensors.

 This project solves the problem of extrinsic parameter tuning, a method of camera and LiDAR fusion.
 These extrinsic parameters are defined because this